Can Employee Time Trackers and Monitoring Software be Ethical?

 Even if you find workers wasting time, you should still protect their privacy.
 Make sure that the data you collect is secure, preventing it from falling into the hands of nosy colleagues or prying eyes.
 In general, using a cloud-based tool with reliable encryption is the safest option.
 Again, we recommend Traqq in this case because the program ensures that all data and passwords are encrypted in transit.
 What’s more, the tool stores the info in a secure data center.

 Time tracking is intended for improving efficiency, not hampering it.
 So, the monitoring system defeats its purpose if your employees are spending so much time and effort filling in timesheets.
 Your workers already have a lot in their hands.
 It’s your responsibility to make time tracking as simple and hassle-free as possible.
 Here’s another area where you’ll love Traqq.
 It is an automated stopwatch that works online and offline.
 It instantly syncs data once the user connects to the Internet.
 What’s more, it sends smart alerts and notifications in case the user forgets to activate their timer.
 Even invoicing is automated, which makes billing and payroll processing convenient.

 It is true that there is a dark side to employee monitoring.
-So, it is critical that you choose the right tool that promotes ethical tracking, This way, you can protect the privacy of your remote workers and avoid damaging employee morale.
+So, it is critical that you choose a Windows and Mac time tracker with screenshots that promotes ethical tracking, This way, you can protect the privacy of your remote workers and avoid damaging employee morale.